chertov/tarantool-test/README.md

 #[no_mangle]
 pub extern "C" fn rust_tests(_: FunctionCtx, _: FunctionArgs) -> c_int {
-    // run all your tests inside tarantool thread tarantool_test::run();
+    // run all your tests inside the tarantool thread only! tarantool_test::run();
     0
 }